osm-quality/wikibrain/README.md

 # Fixing Wikidata

+[There is page at Wikidata](https://www.wikidata.org/wiki/User:Mateusz_Konieczny/failing_testcases) listing Wikidata issues and provided for Wikidata community so they can fix oproblematic cases.

 Search for `too_abstract_or_wikidata_bugs` and disable that to get more errors caused by Wikidata.

 See also and [my step by step list](https://www.wikidata.org/wiki/User:Mateusz_Konieczny#Ontology_on_Wikidata_is_systematically_broken)